 “Funneling our video data into our CRM has been a huge tool for our sales team,” Bochicchio said.
-“This allows them to easily understand where a prospect is in their journey and customize their outreach.
-It also helps the marketing team measure the success of video marketing assets and efforts by connecting dots in the sales journey and attributing video in a way that might have otherwise gotten buried.”
+“This allows them to easily understand where a prospect is in their journey and customize their outreach.”
+In short, it helps them track the sales journey.

 Let’s take a closer look at how to use video for lead scoring and what it can do for your business.

 Lead scoring is a method used to evaluate customer intention.
 Are they ready to buy?
 It’s based on the individual’s level of engagement with your brand.
 This is known as purchase intent.
 Higher intent means they’re more likely to buy.

 Obviously, measuring data on a user-by-user basis is a lot easier if you have the right tools for the job.
 Marketing automation platforms and CRMs like Hubspot, Marketo, or Pardot, give you the reporting you need to get started.

 Wistia’s video hosting and marketing software also includes CRM integrations and lead scoring functionality.
 They felt that using lead scoring themselves would be the best way to encourage their audience to use it.

 “We have tons of video assets across our web properties, so it made sense to make the most of these investments by feeding this data to other tools,” Bochicchio said.

 Whatever tools you use, you’ll need to start by identifying what you want to know and how you plan to measure it.
 In short, you need a scoring system.